If you came to this page directly, you might wish to read a page with an introduction to this section first.

 The Unhappy Marriages of Duke Francesco Maria II

 In 1565, at the age of sixteen, Francesco Maria was sent to the court of King Philip II of Spain to complete his education.
-At Madrid he fell in love with a young lady and when the news arrived at Urbino, Duke Guidobaldo II, his father, ordered him to immediately return.
+In Madrid he fell in love with a young lady and when the news arrived at Urbino, Duke Guidobaldo II, his father, ordered him to immediately return.
 He had arranged the marriage of his son and heir to Lucrezia d'Este, daughter of the Duke of Ferrara.
 The bride was fourteen years older than the groom.
 Francesco Maria agreed to the marriage, but treated his wife very coolly.

 Lucrezia had not been reared in a nunnery, but in one of the most lively courts of Italy and she resumed an affair with a former lover and when the latter was strangled by order of her brother, she had another affair.
 Eventually in 1578 she returned to Ferrara where she died in 1598.